RackReaver/RackReaver/README.md

 | .zshrc | `curl https://raw.githubusercontent.com/RackReaver/dotfiles/main/zsh/.zshrc > ~/.zshrc` |
 | .vimrc | `curl https://raw.githubusercontent.com/RackReaver/dotfiles/main/vim/.vimrc > ~/.vimrc` |

+## Learning VIM Resources

+I am personally not the biggest fan of vimtutor, it works but it won't get you up to speed very quickly.
+Below are some resources that I used to increase my vim proficiency.

+- [VimGenius](http://www.vimgenius.com/) (Good for beginners and building muscle memory)

 <!--
 **RackReaver/RackReaver** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->